What is WiFi? A Simple Explanation for Beginners

 WiFi explained in plain English.
 What it is, how it works, why you need it, and how to connect your phone or tablet.
 No technical jargon.

 You have probably heard the word "WiFi" hundreds of times, but what does it actually mean?
-This guide explains it in the simplest way possible.
+This guide explains it in the simplest way possible — no technical jargon, no confusing acronyms.
+Just a plain-English explanation that anyone can understand.

 What is WiFi?